Red Light Therapy and Eye Safety at Home

 Does red light therapy require eye protection?

-Although red light therapy is safe for your eyes, it is advised to wear protective glasses if your red light therapy sessions are long or if you’re too close to a powerful source of red or near infrared light.
+Although red light therapy is safe for your eyes in broader terms, if you're too close to a strong light source, your eyes will tell you.
+It is advised to wear protective glasses (provided) if your red light therapy sessions are long or if you’re too close to a powerful source of red or near infrared light, say for muscle recovery or fat loss.

-Having said that, for red light therapy at home devices, you don’t have to use protective eye-wear.
+Having said that, for red light therapy at home devices, you don’t have to use protective eye-wear if you're 2 feet or more away.
+Just keeping your eyes closed allows enough light to pass through your thin eyelids for the healing to take place.

 How can I protect my eyes from red light therapy?